 VidCon, which ran from June 20 to June 23, featured more than 30,000 attendees: including creators, community members (aka fans) and industry people.
 Several panels were held on the industry level that presented best practices for brands looking to work with creators.
 It also served as a way for these creators to get their names in front of brands in an attempt to monetize their content.

 In the event’s keynote, Brian Solis, principal analyst of Altimeter Group, said influencer marketing is only a sliver of most B2B and B2C companies’ marketing outlays.
-He noted that the desire for as few as 5 percent of brands are interested in building relationships with influencers—as opposed to signing one-off campaigns with them—according Traackr and Altimeter, a Prophet company.
-Solis’ soon-to-be published report, Influencer 2.0, reveals that most companies are still in the early stages of influencer marketing, which is why the conference rooms at VidCon featuring discussions on how to work with an influencer were packed with representatives from brands and agencies.
+He noted that as few as 5 percent of brands are interested in building relationships with influencers—as opposed to signing one-off campaigns with them—according Traackr and Altimeter, a Prophet company.
+Solis’ report, Influencer 2.0, reveals that most companies are still in the early stages of influencer marketing, which is why the conference rooms at VidCon featuring discussions on how to work with an influencer were packed with representatives from brands and agencies.
 Relationships and loyalty, built on trust and authenticity are the future of influencer marketing, according to Solis—a sentiment echoed by many of the experts and creators at VidCon, who shared the best practices for influencer marketing in the current climate.

 Authenticity and Trust Are Key

 Sit down at any VidCon panel on the third floor industry track and you’ll hear points made for “authenticity” and “trust.”
 Brands are looking for creators that align with their message and content, while creators are only going to work with brands that they believe in or already support.
 The perfect concoction of the two is considered authentic by audiences.